-A coral disease response plan describes the steps for detecting, assessing, and responding to disease outbreaks.
-Because disease spread is at least partly dependent on transmission, managers may have options for directly intervening with the aim of reducing the severity or extent of impacts by controlling activities that increase risk of disease transfer.
+A coral disease response plan describes the steps for detecting, assessing, and responding to an outbreak.
+Because disease spread is dependent on transmission, managers may focus on intervention of disease transfer.
 Disease can spread rapidly through a coral reef ecosystem, but disease outbreaks can also persist for months to years.
 This means that monitoring disease response may need to be sustained for many months or even years.

-Like bleaching response plans, the type and scale of plan might vary greatly depending on your site and capacity.
-Recognizing and identifying coral diseases is critical for an effective disease response, and in many locations coral reef managers may need to rely on specialist expertise, or may implement a program to build capacity in this area.
-Fortunately, there are some excellent guides and tools ref to assist in the identification and management of coral disease.
+Like bleaching response plans, type and scale of the plan might vary greatly depending on your site and capacity.
+Recognizing and identifying coral diseases is critical for an effective disease response, and in many locations coral reef managers may need to rely on special expertise or may want to implement a program to build capacity in this area.
+Fortunately, there are some excellent guides and tools (e.g., opens in a new windowRaymundo et al. 2008opens PDF file ) to assist in the identification and management of coral disease.